sergeimolinari/IDOS-PPP/README.md

 - Markus -> We have identified the following possible independent variables as possible explaining ones:

   - Growth (or change in growth)
   - Revolutions, coups d’état, seizures of power,
   - Wars, civil wars
   - Terrorism
   - Changes in the share of tax revues as a share of GDP
-  - Protests

-Please let us all think about:
+  - Protests Please let us all think about:
   - Possible additional ones
-- Indicators to measure these variables

-In addition, Sergei will:
+  - Indicators to measure these variables In addition, Sergei will:
   - Try to add the data for 2022 for all three Ps for as many countries as possible.
   - Add at least 1-2Ps also for countries like Iraq where the data of 1-2 Ps are missing.
   - Add countries like South Sudan for the years for which we have data.
   - Double check the excel sheet if the issue about “median/average” has been settled now everywhere in the excel file.

+- Amirah -> I am not sure we had planned to regress the index on growth or the change in the index on growth?
+Anyways, I thought it over again and just a quick note regarding the regression setup:

+  - In case we regress the index on growth: regressing a level variable - such our index measuring government service provision - on a change variable like annual GDP growth can pose both conceptual and statistical challenges.
+The interpretation is not always straightforward, as this regression assumes that short-term economic growth leads directly to shifts in a stock or a structural outcome, which is unlikely to be the case unless the index is highly responsive to economic cycles.
+Also, there’s a potential mismatch in variable properties (levels vs. differences), which can lead to spurious results, especially if the index trends over time while GDP growth fluctuates.
+So it is more appropriate to regress changes in the index on GDP growth (likely I just missed that in our meeting), or using lagged GDP growth as a predictor of the index level to better capture delayed effects.
+I also realized that if we use year fixed effects shocks in specific years will be accounted for (such as the financial crisis and the COVID).
+It wasn’t clear that we plan to use fixed effects (although quite challenging with such a small sample).
+  - In case we regress the ‘change’ in the index on growth: We will be faced with the v limited variation in the dependent variable (ΔIndex) which we have already seen in our results.
+This will reduce the statistical power of our regression.
+On the other hand, we have high volatility in our independent variable (GDP growth): This large fluctuation will likely introduce noise.
+Unless there's a strong, consistent relationship, this volatility could weaken coefficient significance and increase standard errors.
+Generally even if we do the change on change, government deliverables evolve gradually while GDP growth is cyclical and volatile.
+This mismatch could result in weak or insignificant correlations, especially over short time spans.
+Though of course the changes across sample countries despite the observations over time may produce reasonable results.
+So we can and should run the regressions anyway but we should be prepared for unwanted results.
+In such a case it maybe better to invest in interpreting the fantastic visual results produced focusing on the observed interesting trends and outliers.

+- Amirah -> Please find below:

+  1. a list of potential control variables and reasons why they may be relevant
+  1. a suggestion for a good regression strategy.
+Markus will you please check and re-confirm with Sergei.

+  - additional regressors/control variables - they should mainly “not” be correlated with our main regressor GDP growth:
+    - Official Development Assistance (ODA): in low and middle -income countries, a large share of service delivery maybe funded externally.
+    - log(population) and the urbanization level: population scale and density or the scale and geography of the population could affect service delivery (e.g. per capita coverage, logistical costs). level of urbanization measured as= (Urban population/ Total population) x 100
+    - Institutional quality (Rule of Law, Government Effectiveness, Control of Corruption, Democracy Index/regime type: from the World Governance Indicators): strong institutions help translate GDP into actual service delivery.
+Countries with same income levels may differ a lot in performance due to governance quality and responsiveness.
+    - Demographics such as % of population under 15, that is the dependency ratio: young populations require more education and health services, influencing both needs and policy priorities (the assumption would be the higher the rate the more we should observe gov provision.
+    - Fiscal capacity such as government spending as % of GDP, tax revenue as % of GDP:
+      GDP enables capacity, but actual government spending channels that capacity into services (I have doubts about this one but worth it to look into it, I see also the counter logic not to use it).
+    - Human capital indicators such as the literacy rate (or illiteracy for that matter) and average years of schooling: These are both outcome variables but are also “facilitators” of service provision, especially in health and education sectors (the higher the easier is distribution so to speak).
+    - Conflict such as the presence of conflict, fragility index, or dummy for fragile
+      states: conflict-affected countries likely to experience service delivery breakdowns regardless of GDP.
+This variable is included in our protection index but not in the provision index so can be safely used as a regressor for the Provision P.
+  - regression model: Despite the limited number of years we should make use of the panel nature of our dataset as Markus has stressed several times.
+We should:
+    - Use panel data with country fixed effects to control for unobserved time-invariant characteristics.
+    - Add year fixed effects to control for time shocks.
+    - Consider using clustered standard errors at the country level to account for serial correlation.
+    - Since GDP growth is quite volatile we could lag GDP growth, so for example use average growth over the past 2–3 years to reflect the delayed impact on government capabilities.
+    - We should probably introduce the additional controls one after the other to see how the regression changes with additions and to observe the robustness in our variables.
+I just thought mostly about controls for the Provision P we should also think about suitable controls for the other Ps.
+I will do so after my return from my short holiday.
+So Markus (and Tina) please check and let us (particularly Segei) know what you think and whether you would like to further discuss any aspect.
+Sergei will you be able to get the variables and implement the regression strategy if we agree on it?

 # NEXT STEPS